 - Metrics Engine.
-The Metrics Engine itself is a stand-alone server, just like the other products of the UnboundID Core Server Suite.
+The Metrics Engine itself is a stand-alone server, just like the other products of the UnboundID Identity Platform.
 It includes versions of the same configuration, management, and logging tools as the other components of the suite.
 The Metrics Engine relies on a captive PostgreSQL data store for the collected metrics. - Metrics API.
-A RESTful API, accessible over HTTP/S, gives easy access to the collected metrics and to information about the systems they represent.
+A RESTful API, accessible over HTTPS, gives easy access to the collected metrics and to information about the systems they represent.
 The API supports parameters for complete control over the data being returned, including filtering, minimum/maximum, average, server types, multiple data series (pivots), historical time periods, units, and histogram data. - query-metric tool.
 This tool is the primary command-line tool for access to the metric data.
 In the interactive mode, use the tool to investigate the performance of the service.
 The query metrics tool also has a parameter-driven command-line mode for automating the extraction of data from the Metrics Engine, ideal for use with shell scripts.
 It includes an explore option that allows you to generate queries that drive the Metrics API, such as adding a specific chart or tabular result to a custom dashboard.
-It also generate HTML page output. - SNMP access.
-Each individual UnboundID server makes its own system-level metrics available over SNMP. - Data set.
-The Metrics Engine proprietary data set structure is space-optimized and designed for easy interoperability with charting libraries like Highcharts, FusionCharts, or JFreeChart. - SLA Viewer.
-An example of a dynamic, rapidly-updated service level dashboard application.
-Released under the umbrella of UnboundID Labs as an unsupported add-on to the Metrics Engine, you may find the SLA Viewer a useful tool in its own right.
-You can get it at https://www.unboundid.com/labs/.
+It can also generate HTML page output. - SNMP access.
+Similar to the other UnboundID servers, the Metrics Engine makes its own system-level metrics available over SNMP. - Data set.
+The Metrics Engine proprietary data set structure is space-optimized and designed for easy interoperability with charting libraries like Highcharts, FusionCharts, or JFreeChart. - Charts, Chart Builder and Dashboard Templates.
+The Metrics Engine now provides the means to easily produce a user-defined, web-based page of metric charts.